wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-devops-simplicity-to-rule-them-all.md

 If you are the **green** engineer, you will **hate** the Azure DevOps powered engineering process.
 It is complex and anything but user-friendly and empowering - and no fault of Azure DevOps!

 One of our working groups invested well-spent time to understand our security model and come up with a **simpler** and **user-friendly** security model.
-It still defines AD groups per Azure DevOps Team project for AD groups providing **administrative** and **elevated** permissions but introduces other AD groups that span all of the Azure DevOps Team Projects that should be **one"".
+It still defines AD groups per Azure DevOps Team project for AD groups providing **administrative** and **elevated** permissions to enforce the least-privilege policy, but introduces other AD groups that span all of the Azure DevOps Team Projects that should be **one"".

 > ![Simple Security Model](../images/azure-devops-simplicity-to-rule-them-all-4.png)